 These steps are necessary and mean that not only are the complex numbers far from self"=evident, but even the negative ones are; a key place \eqref{g1}, \eqref{ab} wherein a group arises.
-All the other structural points, first and foremost the observational quantities, may be further produced (even as conceptions) only through certain mathematical mappings:
+All the other structural points, first and foremost the observational quantities, may be further produced (even as concepts) only by way of certain mathematical mappings:

-In other words, if a concept is a numeric one already in empiricism---frequencies, spectra, \etc---then its meaningful formalization by means of a mathematical definitio can resort only to a mathematics that we have at our disposal: \lvs\ and algebra of numbers.
+In other words, if a concept is a numerical one already in empiricism""---""frequencies, spectra, \etc---then its meaningful formalization by means of a mathematical definitio can only resort to mathematics that we have at our disposal: \lvs\ and algebra of numbers.

 Thus numerical quantities in the entire theory are initially divided up by their emergence mechanism (\hyperlink{II}{\red\textbf{\textsf{II}}}): the intrinsic abstracta and reifications \eqref{star}.
-Without such a division, the \emph{circular logic is inevitable}, and the above"=mentioned `unit' treatment of numbers would still be supplemented with the task of their observational interpretation complicated by 2"=dimensionality.
+Without such a division, the \emph{circular logic is inevitable}, and the above"=mentioned `unit' treatment of numbers would still be supplemented with the task of their observational interpretation complicated by two"=dimensionality.
 This task would be present in formalism not merely as a problem but as an inherently intractable challenge.
-Actually, \emph{any entity can be identified with numbers}, and this is why, the quantum empiricism and principium~\hyperlink{II}{\red\textbf{\textsf{II}}}---paradigm of the very number in a physical theory---insist on the need to pay the closest possible attention to all these things.
+Actually, \emph{any entity can be identified with numbers}, and this is why, the quantum empiricism and principium~\hyperlink{II}{\red\textbf{\textsf{II}}}---""paradigm of the very number in the physical theory""---insist on the need to pay the closest possible attention to all these things.

-We have seen now that there is no way of founding the theory only on the observable categories (see Remark~\ref{two}), and resorting to the physical notions---the camouflaged \hyperlink{M}{\red\textsf{M}}"=observations---is prohibited.
+We have seen now that ``it is quite wrong to try founding a theory on observable magnitudes[/categories] alone'' \cite[p.~504; Einstein, in a talk (1926) to Heisenberg]{saunders}, and resorting to the physical notions---the camouflaged \hyperlink{M}{\red\textsf{M}}"=observations""---is prohibited; see also Remark~\ref{two}.
 The attempts to use statistics at the very beginning of the theory are known \cite{moyal, hartle, ballentine, ballentine2, espagnat, ludwig1, ludwig3}, and rightly so; they were initiated by H.~Margenau (1936) \cite[Ch.~15]{auletta}.
 However, the scheme just given is rigid.
-In order to obviate the premature appearance of the very need for an interpretation, the scheme must not be varied.
+To obviate the premature appearance of the very need for an interpretation, the scheme must not be varied.
 Being a sequence of steps, it provides in essence an answer to the principium~\hyperlink{II}{\red\textbf{\textsf{II}}}.